Shuboy742/Depression_Detection_DL/README.md

 -This project implements a web application for detecting signs of depression in user-uploaded videos.

 #Tech Stack
-<br>-Backend: Python (Flask)
+1.Backend: Python (Flask)
--Database: SQLite
+2Database: SQLite
--Machine Learning: Keras (TensorFlow backend) -Computer Vision: OpenCV
+3.Machine Learning: Keras (TensorFlow backend) 4.Computer Vision: OpenCV
--Natural Language Processing: TextBlob
+5.Natural Language Processing: TextBlob
--Speech Recognition: SpeechRecognition
+6.Speech Recognition: SpeechRecognition
--Web Development: Flask-Migrate, Flask-SQLAlchemy<br>
+7.Web Development: Flask-Migrate, Flask-SQLAlchemy<

 #Algorithms
--Facial Emotion Recognition: Convolutional Neural Network (CNN) trained on facial expressions -Sentiment Analysis: TextBlob library for analyzing audio transcripts
+1.Facial Emotion Recognition: Convolutional Neural Network (CNN) trained on facial expressions 2.Sentiment Analysis: TextBlob library for analyzing audio transcripts

 #Functionalities
--Users can upload videos.
+1.Users can upload videos.
--The system detects emotions in the video frames using facial recognition.
+2.The system detects emotions in the video frames using facial recognition.
--Audio from the video is extracted and analyzed for sentiment using speech recognition and text analysis.
+3.Audio from the video is extracted and analyzed for sentiment using speech recognition and text analysis.
--The system combines the results from facial recognition and sentiment analysis to provide an overall indication of potential depression.
+4.The system combines the results from facial recognition and sentiment analysis to provide an overall indication of potential depression.
--The results are displayed on the user interface.
+5.The results are displayed on the user interface.

 #Installation and Usage (Modify as needed)
 1. Dependencies: